A no-cost refinance mortgage is a loan transaction in which the lender pays all the refinance costs.

 The key to getting the lowest mortgage rate possible is to get at least one written offer by a lender and then using that written offer to ask your existing bank to match or beat the rate and terms.

 A no-cost refinance is a psychologically great way to help you go through with a refinance or new loan.
-Take advantage of lower mortgage rates today.
+Take advantage when lower mortgage rates are available.

 Financial Samurai was started in 2009 and is one of the most trusted personal finance sites on the web with over 1.5 million pageviews a month.